gMLQMC - A Generic Library for Multilevel (Quasi-)Monte Carlo

 Tests have been conducted on various systems,

-see the documentation in the cluster/
+see the documentation in the cluster/ folder for system-specific details.

 To compile and execute the unit tests, run the following in the root of the repository: